UVA-LavaLab/PIMeval-PIMbench/pim-func-sim/README.md

 * This provides a C/C++ compatible library for PIM application development

 ### How To Build
+* Run `make` to build the library and apps
+* Below is temporarily disabled
 ```bash
 # Build dramsim3
 git clone https://github.com/fasiddique/DRAMsim3.git